ssllabs/ssllabs-scan/ssllabs-api-docs.md

 #### Invoke assessment and check progress ####

 This call is used to initiate an assessment, or to retrieve the status of an assessment in progress or in the cache.
 It will return a single [Host object](#host) on success.
 The Endpoint object embedded in the Host object will provide partial endpoint results.
+Please note that assessments of individual endpoints can fail even when the overall assessment is successful (e.g., one server might be down).
+At this time, you can determine the success of an endpoint assessment by checking the statusMessage field; it should contain "Ready".

 **API Call:** `analyze`